 The first time you view a surface roughness chart, you’re likely to notice a variety of units and abbreviations.
 The parameters are shown in units.
 However, other nations and organizations may use different measurements.
 Here are the four most often employed surface roughness symbols and parameters to be familiar with:

 Ra (roughness average), also called the centerline average, is the arithmetic average of all surface heights measured over a surface.
 It is one of the most commonly used parameters for measuring surface finish.
-Different surface roughness profiles, on the other hand, might have the same Ra yet behave differently.
+On the other hand, different surface roughness profiles might have the same Ra yet behave differently.
 As a result, you may need to establish more surface roughness parameters to differentiate these discrepancies.

 Rz-Average Maximum Height of Surface Profile

 Rz is a measure of a surface profile’s average maximum height.
-This parameter is computed by taking the average of the five biggest discrepancies between peaks and valleys across the whole surface.
-It is possible for the Ra parameter to be insensitive to certain extremes, which can lead to faulty or imprecise results.
+This parameter is computed by taking the average of the five biggest discrepancies between peaks and valleys across the surface.
+The Ra parameter can be insensitive to certain extremes, leading to faulty or imprecise results.
 Rz assists in removing some of these potential sources of error from the measuring process.
 Rz is the most commonly used international abbreviation.

 Rmax-Vertical Distance between Peak and Valley